Consortium

 Introduction

-In fact, for most field configurations (excepting countably many special cases) even the free unitarity remains unknown, due to the sheer number of spin states that can be packaged into Lorentz tensors.
-By convenience of design, this problem is not apparent in many popular scenarios beyond the standard model, though it plagues extended theories of gravity.
+In practice, for most bosonic field configurations (excepting countably many special cases) even the unitary configurations of the free theory remain unknown, due to the sheer number of spin states that can be packaged into Lorentz tensors.
+By convenience of design, this specific problem is not apparent in many popular scenarios beyond the standard model, though it has long plagued extended theories of gravity.
 We are not aware of any physical reason why the dark sector should be restricted to simple field content, and a theory-agnostic approach which takes advantage of precision cosmology observables must confront this issue head-on.

 Numerical polology